What To Look For To Get The Best Olive Oil

 - Come from a single source, it is not mixed / blended with other olive oils, even if they are of extra virgin quality

 - Come from the first pressing of fresh, young olives, normally within 24 hours of harvesting

 - Be extracted purely by mechanical means at temperatures specifically below 28C.

 - Have free fatty acid or acidity level (normally measured as oleic acid) of less than 0.8%.

 - Be defect free and have a perfect taste and aroma.

-It is the best tasting olive oil.
-The organoleptic (taste) characteristics of a high-quality oil are typically:
+Extra virgin olive oil is the highest grade and is the best olive oil.
+The organoleptic (taste) characteristics of a high-quality extra virgin olive oil are typically: